 Curtis knew that through hard work and community support, she could form an organization that would improve the quality of lives of thousands of people and their future generations.

-Through small grants and community donations, we made an immediate difference.
-The federal government recognized our success and saw the larger possibilities and awarded us a large grant in 2005.
-Through this grant, along with continuing private donations and the dedication of staff and volunteers, were able to expand our work to reach the most fragile families in our community.
+Through small grants and community donations, the Relationship Skills Center made an immediate difference.
+The federal government recognized the Skill Center’s success and wanted those best practices to reach more parents.
+They also invited Curtis to speak at the White House regarding the success of the program.
+With continuing donations and the dedication of staff and volunteers, the Relationship Skills Center is able to reach the most fragile families in our community.

 RELATIONSHIP SKILLS CENTER HONORED WITH TWO MAJOR AWARDS

 The Relationship Skills Center received the Daily Point of Light Award from the Points of Light Foundation and the Office of the President of United States.
 This award is given to individuals and groups who are creating meaningful change in communities across America.

 The Relationship Skills Center has also been honored with a prestigious 2012 Top-Rated Award by GreatNonprofits, the leading provider of user reviews about nonprofit organizations.